msargordi/iMRC_BERT/README.md

 # iMRC_BERT

 This repository contains the implementation of a BERT-based model for machine reading comprehension.
 Below you will find instructions on how to set up and run examples.
+This project is based on [Interactive Machine Comprehension with Dynamic Knowledge Graphs](https://arxiv.org/pdf/2109.00077).
+Our novelty is to use the pre-trained BERT/RoBERTa model to expedite the training while keeping the performance.

 ## How to Run Examples